Playmen

 Playmen was an Italian adult entertainment magazine.
-It was founded in 1967 by Saro Balsamo and later, his wife, a mother of three, Adelina Tattilo, achieving fame as Italy's version of Playboy magazine.
+It was founded in 1967 by Italian publisher Adelina Tattilo, achieving fame as Italy's version of Playboy magazine.

 The magazine was published monthly and featured photographs of nude women, and articles on fashion, sport, consumer goods, and public figures.
 Playmen's use of "tasteful" nude photos is classified as softcore in contrast to hardcore pornographic magazines.
 It ceased publication in 2001.

 Early years

-During a running battle with the Italian police, the magazine reached a circulation of 450,000 within four years of its 1967 inception.
+Despite a running battle with the Italian police, the magazine reached a circulation of 450,000 within four years of its 1967 inception.
 It sold at about the equivalent of a US dollar per copy.

 Playmen was initially an imitator of Playboy magazine, although the first Girl of the Month, Brigitte Bardot, held her hands to cover her breasts.
 Playmen later developed a style of its own, reflecting European tastes and not overly displaying breasts as per the American Playboy counterpart.
 The founder Tattilo was quoted as saying, "The U.S. is a matriarchy.
 I think this is the reason for the American male preference for women with exaggerated, voluminous bosoms."

 In the early years, with Italy still a religiously conservative society at the time, each month the Italian police in some cities would order a mass seizure of the magazine.
 Playmen rarely lasted more than 48 hours on the newsstands before either being sold out or seized by the police.